Sonia-96/MyStudyNotes/C++/C++Notes.md

 #### Memory Leak

-if you use `new` to get memory on the heap but never use `delete`  to get rid of it, you'll meet the error of memory leak.For example:
+if you use `new` to get memory on the heap but never use `delete`  to get rid of it, you'll meet the error of memory leak.
+For example:

 ```c++
 double* myArray = new double[10];